bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Describe props.
-Props is state data that is passed to child and grandchild components.
+Props is state data that is passed to child and grandchild componeents.